Kinto/kinto/docs/permissions.rst

         "id": "<record_id>",
         "data": {"records": "data"},
         "permissions": {
-            "read_record": ["email:<user_email>", "app:<app_id>"]
+            "read_record": ["userid:<buyer-id>", "appid:<seller-appid>"]
         }
     }

-By doing this, we will make sure that every app can access all the records related to it, same for the users that can access their records and the payment app can administrate everything.
+This ensures every app can access its related records, and that each buyer can also access their receipts.
+However, only the payment application can create / edit new ones.

 The Blog use case